Master of Science in Information Assurance and Cybersecurity

 COSC 5302Computer Science Core Topics3

 The degree requires a minimum of thirty hours of graduate credit.
-All MS students in Non-Thesis Option are obligated to fulfill and achieve a passing grade in written or oral comprehensive exams for core subjects where they obtained a grade of B or lower.
+All MS students in Non-Thesis or Professional Options are obligated to fulfill and achieve a passing grade in written or oral comprehensive exams for core subjects where they obtained a grade of B or lower.
 Exams are conducted during their terminal semester.
 Should a student fail one or more examinations, a re-examination shall be permitted per department approval.
 A third examination may be permitted only with the approval of the appropriate academic dean and the department.
 Students must be enrolled at SHSU in the semester in which the comprehensive exams are administered.

-An MS Project committee will be established either before or during the student’s penultimate semester.
+An MS Project or Thesis committee will be established either before or during the student’s penultimate semester.
 The committee should consist of a committee chair (supervisor) and a minimum of two additional committee members, all holding the appropriate graduate faculty status.
 With the approval of the department, academic dean, and Dean of The Graduate School, the committee may include one member who is not employed by SHSU, as per Academic Policy Statement 950601.
 The selection of the committee chair hinges on the student's preference, faculty availability, and expertise.
 Once a faculty member agrees to assume the role of chair, the student, under the chair's guidance, will proceed to select the remaining committee members.
 Subsequently, the committee's constitution needs approval from both the Graduate Coordinator and the Dean.
 Any alterations to the committee's composition will similarly require approval through the same process.

 Specified Courses